This guide is applicable to Dagster Open Source (OSS) deployments. For Cloud deployments, refer to the Dagster Cloud documentation.

 |Job run||Run config||A job run is responsible for managing all job-scoped components, such as the executor, ops, and resources.
 These components dictate job behavior, such as how to execute ops or where to store outputs.|

-Configuration for run-level components is specified using the job run's run config, and defined in either Python code or in the Dagit launchpad.
+Configuration for run-level components is specified using the job run's run config, and defined in either Python code or in the UI launchpad.

 Dagster provides a few vertically-integrated deployment options that abstract away some of the configuration options described above.
 For example, with Dagster's provided Kubernetes Helm chart deployment, configuration is defined through Helm values, and the Kubernetes deployment automatically generates Dagster Instance and Workspace configuration.

 Job execution flows through several parts of the Dagster system.
-The following table describes runs launched by Dagit, specifically the components that handle execution and the order in which they are executed.
+The following table describes runs launched by the UI, specifically the components that handle execution and the order in which they are executed.

 |2||Run launcher||The run launcher is a class invoked by the daemon when it receives a run from the queue.
 This class initializes a new run worker to handle execution.
 Depending on the launcher, this could mean spinning up a new process, container, Kubernetes pod, etc.||Instance|